COURSE DESCRIPTION

 Objectives and competences

 The aim of the post-graduate course on historical lexicology is the acquisition of basic concepts: lexeme – word, lexical meaning of older Slovenian lexis (temporal markedness), semantic relations within lexemes (polysemy, types of semantic transfers) and between them (synonymy, antonymy, homonymy, etc.), methods of determining lexical meaning and recognizing stylistic etc. markedness (e.g. expressiveness) of older lexis.
 Based on examples from Slovenian texts from the 16th to the end of the 19th century and from older Slovenian dictionaries, students will learn about the characteristics of historical vocabulary, i.e. the relationship between domestic and borrowed words, developmental dynamics of word formation and formation of word families, formation of idioms and developmental changes, historical terminology.
-By independent lexicographical analysis of historical words in the seminar, students will learn about the practical dilemmas of editorial work (based on the example of the explanatory Dictionary of the 16th-Century Slovenian Literary Language (SSKJ16)), which are different from those faced by the editors of a synchronic dictionary of a modern language due to the great temporal remoteness of linguistic material.
+By independent lexicographical analysis of historical words in the seminar, students will learn about the practical dilemmas of editorial work (based on the example of the explanatory Dictionary of the 16th-Century Slovenian Literary Language (SSKJ16) and various inverted dictionaries), which are different from those faced by the editors of a synchronic dictionary of a modern language due to the great temporal remoteness of linguistic material.
 In the third part, the focus is on selected chapters on phonology and morphology of the Slovenian (literary) language of the 16th century.
 The acquired knowledge will increase the understanding of the oldest literary Slovenian on the basic levels of the language system and equip the listener with the necessary competencies for potential editorial work at SSKJ16.

 Intended learning outcomes